gbarretto/logout4shell-container/README.md

 ```
 Setting FORMAT_MESSAGES_PATTERN_DISABLE_LOOKUPS value to True
 ````
-3. Run the FullHunt log4j scan again and you should receive the output below validating the log4j vulnerability has been remediated.
+3. Run the FullHunt log4j scan again and you should receive the output below validating the log4j vulnerability has been remediated:
 ```
 [•] Targets do not seem to be vulnerable.
 ```